LocalAtBrown/article-rec-db/README.md

 ## Usage

+A note before continuing: A lot of the commands you'll see below are wrapped inside [Poe tasks](https://poethepoet.natn.io/index.html) defined in `pyproject.toml`.
+Poe is installed as a dev-dependency; run `poe --help` to get a list of tasks and their descriptions.
+It's entirely possible to run commands without using Poe, but if you decide to use Poe, make sure to read through the tasks to understand what they do.

 ### As a package

 We use [SQLModel](https://sqlmodel.tiangolo.com/), a layer on top of SQLAlchemy with Pydantic, to define our tables.
 This is useful because we can import this package to interact with the tables AND have Pydantic objects in Python that correspond to a row in the table.

-To install the package from PyPi, run: `pip install lnl-article-rec-db`.
+To install the package from PyPi, run: `pip install article-rec-db`.
 Check existing versions [here](https://pypi.org/project/article-rec-db/).

 ### Initialize a new cluster